WiktorHawrylik/polish-energy-regulatory-office/docs/modules/index.rst

 Tariff Oracle
 ~~~~~~~~~~~~~

-The :doc:`tariff_oracle` module helps users navigate and optimize their energy tariff
+The tariff_oracle module helps users navigate and optimize their energy tariff
 selections based on consumption patterns and available options.

 **Key Features:**